Find Grad Schools

 6 Yearly Graduations

 University of Rhode Island comes in at #11 on our list of the most popular colleges offering graduate certificates in digital communication.
-Each year, around 17,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $13,250 per year, while in-state graduate students, on average, pay $14,454 per year.
-The digital communication program at University of Rhode Island awarded 6 graduate certificates during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $13,586 per year, while in-state graduate students, on average, pay $14,822 per year.
+During the most recent year for which we have data, 6 people received their graduate certificate in digital communication from URI.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #11